shivannis/xandr-docs-public/xandr-docs/articles/invest/create-event-code-from-the-ui.md

 ---
-title : Microsoft Invest - Create Event Code from the UI description : You can use the universal pixel UI to generate event code and send it to your web developer.
+title : Microsoft Invest - Create Event Code from the UI description : Learn to create event code from the UI and send it to web developer.
 ---

 # Create event code from the UI in Microsoft Invest

 You can use the universal pixel UI to generate event code and send it to your web developer.